yamnor/qubitduo/README.md

 ### Applying Quantum Gates

-- **Hadamard Gate (H):** Click the "H" button below the qubit to apply a Hadamard gate, creating a superposition state.
+- **Hadamard (H) Gate:** Click the `H` button below the qubit to apply a Hadamard gate, creating a superposition state.
-- **CNOT Gate:** Click the "CNOT" button to entangle the qubits.
+- **CNOT Gate:** Click the `CNOT` button to entangle the qubits.
 The control qubit is Alice, and the target qubit is Bob.

 ### Adjusting Noise Level